Turabay dynasty: Early relations with the Ottomans

 In 1516 the Ottoman sultan Selim I launched an invasion of the Mamluk empire.
 After the Ottomans routed the Mamluks at the Battle of Marj Dabiq, Qaraja made contact with Selim.
 Qaraja's son Turabay joined Selim's forces and participated in the subsequent conquest of Mamluk Egypt.
 On 8 February 1517, after his victory over the Mamluks, Selim wrote to Qaraja from Cairo, ordering him to capture Mamluk officials fleeing Egypt, transfer captive commanders to the sultan, and execute regular soldiers.
 On 2 February 1518, Qaraja paid homage to Selim in Damascus, where the sultan had stopped on his return to the imperial capital Constantinople.

 The Ottomans' most significant challenge in governing the Levant became the subjugation of the region's eastern desert and western mountainous peripheries.
 Selim entrusted the Turabays and the Beqaa Valley-based Bedouin Hanash emirs with the pacification of Bedouin tribes and the security of the Hajj pilgrimage route, which passed through the Syrian desert leading to the Hejaz (western Arabia, where Mecca is located).
-Qaraja held the title of amir al-darbayn (lit. 'commander of the two roads'), highlighting his role as the protector of the Via Maris, the Mediterranean coastal road between Cairo and Damascus which cut through Marj ibn Amir, and the road connecting Damascus to Jerusalem via Jenin and Nablus.
-In the Ottoman provincial system the part of Marj ibn Amir around the Daughters of Jacob Bridge remained under Safed's direct administration in the newly formed Safed Sanjak of Damascus Eyalet; much of the original amal, along with the coastal amal of Atlit, was administered separately as the 'Iqta of Turabay'.
+Qaraja held the title of amir al-darbayn (lit. 'commander of the two roads'), highlighting his role as the protector of the Via Maris, the Mediterranean coastal road between Cairo and Damascus which cut through Marj Ibn Amer, and the road connecting Damascus to Jerusalem via Jenin and Nablus.
+In the Ottoman provincial system the part of Marj Ibn Amer around the Daughters of Jacob Bridge remained under Safed's direct administration in the newly formed Safed Sanjak of Damascus Eyalet; much of the original amal, along with the coastal amal of Atlit, was administered separately as the 'Iqta of Turabay'.
 (Note: The iqta was a common form of land tenure during the medieval Islamic period, including during Mamluk rule.
 It was equivalent to the Ottoman timar, whose holder was allocated the revenue of the land for a limited period.)
 The area's separation from Safed Sanjak was done to reward or pacify the Turabays.
 (Note: Early 16th-century Ottoman tax documents record that fifty-one households of the Banu Haritha were encamped near the Daughters of Jacob Bridge.)